ltgcgo/docs/src/silk/README.md

 By bringing the MLP fandom on the Fediverse together, we attempt to make the Fediverse an appealing place for bronies and pegasisters alike, without any grip from a commercial entity.
 Find interesting people, discover content creators, anything is possible.

 Don't know what Fediverse is?
-[Read this explanation](https://www.littleshyfim.com/brony-mastodon) written by LittleshyFiM.
+In laymen's terms, it's a cluster of inter-connected servers supporting a semi-decentralized social network.
+It has no single controlling entity, rendering takeover attempts happened to the blue bird impossible.
+But those are just words, why not join the Fediverse to experience it first-hoof?

 Don't know which server to join?
 A list of servers is [available here](include.md#instances)!